-More Democrats in Congress Are Using ‘Armchair Psychiatry’ to Assess Trump
+The Psychiatrist Telling Congress Trump Could Be Involuntarily Committed

 Trump’s temperament and leadership style have been the subject of public debate since he launched his presidential campaign in 2015.
 His detractors have repeatedly argued that he is temperamentally unfit to serve as president.
 But Lee takes this criticism a significant step further: She argues that Trump may actually be a dangerous person—one who’s shown a “pattern of violent behavior and violent tendencies”—and she’s considered whether the president should be involuntarily committed to a hospital mental-health program.
 “We can forcibly commit somebody and could be held legally liable if we don’t when the signs are obvious,” Lee told me.

 Lee explained that she believes she has a duty to warn the public about what she sees in Trump.
 She’s been calling for a mental-health evaluation of the president for almost a year.
-Last April, she organized the Duty to Warn coalition, made up of psychiatrists concerned about the president’s capacity, and in October, she published The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President.
+Last April, she organized a coalition of psychiatrists concerned about the presidents capacity, and in October, she published The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President.
 Her campaign coincided with public outcry over Trump’s recent tweets about American nuclear capabilities, and the release of Michael Wolff’s new White House exposé, all of which reinvigorated debate over Trump’s disposition and health.

 The “pattern of violent behavior” Lee sees in Trump includes his incendiary tweets, his comments about groping women on the infamous Access Hollywood tape, his encouragement of violence against protesters at his campaign rallies, and his defense of white nationalists in Charlottesville last summer.
 She’s told me that Trump currently poses a public-health risk—most of all because of his ability to wage nuclear war unilaterally.
 His tweet last week about the size of his nuclear button, Lee told me, was a warning “of even the ultimate violence that could annihilate humanity as we know it.”

-Some of her colleagues in the medical field believe that Lee and her fellow Duty to Warn coalition members are making irresponsible speculation.
+Some of her colleagues in the medical field believe that Lee and her fellow coalition members are making irresponsible speculation.
 “These are armchair amateurs who are using their professional standing to profess things that make no real sense,” said Allen Frances, a psychiatrist and the author of Twilight of American Sanity: A Psychiatrist Analyzes the Age of Trump.
 “They’ve been taken seriously because they have degrees from fancy universities, and they know something about psychiatric diagnosis.”

 Lee argues that she is merely pressing for the president to participate in a capacity evaluation—the same sort of mental-health assessment taken by members of the military—as soon as possible.
 (Trump will undergo his first official physical on Friday, but a White House spokesman said he will not receive a psychiatric evaluation.)
 Sitting U.S. presidents aren’t required to take such a test, nor are fitness-for-office exams required to become president.
 It’s not clear how a test would be put in place, whether Trump would actually take it, and what exactly would happen if Trump were to fail.
 But Lee told me her role is to educate the public so that people can demand that their lawmakers create a mechanism for evaluation.
 She suggested they do so “through the 25th Amendment,” but acknowledged “it’s not my area.”
 The amendment allows for the removal of a president if members of the Cabinet and the vice president decide he isunable to perform his duties.